 The Department of Health and Human Services has issued a new Health and Human Services Grant Policy Statement (HHS GPS).
 The policy went into effect October 1, 2006 and affects new awards and renewals AFTER that date.
 It supersedes in its entirety the Public Health Service Grants Policy Statement (PHS GPS) that was dated April 1, 1994.

-It is important to note that the National Institutes of Health Grants Policy Statement (NIH GPS) dated December 1, 2003 will continue to apply to NIH grants and cooperative agreements.
+It is important to note that the National Institutes of Health Grants Policy Statement (NIH GPS) will apply to NIH grants and cooperative agreements.
 Thus, the grants affected include those issued by HRSA, CDC, SAMHSA, FDA, AHRQ, among others, but not NIH.

 There is one major rule change that needs to be highlighted.
 Retroactive cost transfers must be corrected within 90 days of OCCURRENCE, not within 90 days of DISCOVERY.